Placaj de aur de 2 microni: de ce are culoarea aurului de 14K, nu galbenul de placaj

 How long does a 2‑micron gold plating last?

-With daily wear and a little care, a 2‑micron plating holds up for up to about two years before showing signs of wear.
-That’s several times longer than thin flash plating, which can rub off in a few months.
+With daily wear and a bit of care, a 2‑micron plating holds up for roughly two years before showing signs of wear.
+That’s several times longer than a thin flash plating, which can rub off in a few months.

 Do gold-plated pieces discolor?

 Any plating wears over time, because the gold layer is thin by definition.
-But a thick layer on a 925 silver base wears much more slowly.
-Perfume, sweat, pool chlorine, and creams speed up the process, so if you avoid them, you visibly extend the life of the piece.
+But a thick layer over a 925 silver base wears much more slowly.
+Perfume, sweat, pool chlorine, and creams speed up the process, so if you avoid them, you visibly extend your jewelry’s life.

 What’s the difference between a plated piece and solid gold?

 Solid gold is made entirely from a gold alloy, for example 14K.
-A plated piece has a core of another metal — in our case, 925 silver — covered with a fine layer of gold.
+A plated piece has a core of another metal - for us, 925 silver - covered with a fine layer of gold.
 Plating gives you the look of fine gold at a much lower price.

 Why do some plated pieces look too yellow?

-They use a very saturated shade, close to 24K, which stands out in photos but looks loud on skin.
-We calibrate the shade to 14K — warm and discreet, like fine gold.
+They use a highly saturated shade, close to 24K, which stands out in photos but looks harsh on skin.
+We calibrate the shade to 14K gold - warm and discreet, like fine gold.

 Do gold-plated pieces turn black?

-Gold itself doesn’t blacken.
-What can happen is that, in areas where the layer has worn, the underlying metal shows through.
+Gold itself doesn’t turn black.
+What can happen is that, in the areas where the layer has worn, the underlying metal shows through.
 On a quality 925 silver base, the risk is much lower than on brass or stainless steel.

-At Indira we make demi‑fine jewelry you wear every day, not display pieces.
-Two microns of gold in a 14K tone, on true 925 silver, under ANPC authorization for precious metals and gemstones — that’s our way of giving you the elegance of fine gold at a price you can actually reach.
+At Indira we make demi-fine jewelry you wear daily, not display pieces.
+Two microns of gold in a 14K shade, on genuine 925 silver, under ANPC authorization for precious metals and gemstones - that’s our way of giving you the elegance of fine gold at a price within reach.

 See the collection of gold-plated 925 silver jewelry on indirabijoux.com.